History of Golf in the best Golf Breaks

 Modern golf evolved in Scotland — the first proper golf course began to hold in Scotland with memberships in the earlier pioneering Scottish golf clubs.
 The first recorded set of rules was also composed during that period there, as was the commissioning of the 18-hole course.
 The first formal tournament structure was worked out and matches were settled between different Scottish cities quite before the modern game of golf could spread from Scotland to England and from there to the rest of the world.

-The Old Links at Musselburgh Racecourse remains the oldest playing golf course in the world.
+The Old Links at Musselburgh Racecourse remains the oldest playing Top golf breaks uk in the world.
 Evidence has revealed that golf was also played on Musselburgh Links in 1672, as Mary, Queen of Scots is reputed to have played there in 1567.